 Foods That Help With Hot Flashes & Other Menopause Symptoms

-Declining estrogen levels in mid-life are responsible for a whole festival of physical and emotional changes, including hot flashes, weight gain, dry skin, and irritability.
-But here’s a bit of tasty news: By eating foods that help with hot flashes and other menopause symptoms (as well as adding a personal care system like Gennev), you might be able to avoid or reduce the severity of them.
+Hormonal changes caused by declining estrogen levels in mid-life are responsible for a whole festival of physical and emotional changes, including hot flashes, weight gain, dry skin, and irritability.
+But here’s a bit of tasty news: By eating foods that help with hot flashes and other menopause symptoms (as well as adding a personal care system like Gennev), you might be able to avoid or reduce the severity of hot flashes.

 Here's What To Eat To Lessen Hot Flashes And Other Menopause Symtoms

 Not surprisingly, healthy foods will probably make you feel better.
-According to BBCgoodfood.com, try adding these foods to your culinary repertoire….
+Try adding these foods to your culinary repertoire….

 - Nuts, legumes, and seeds to combat dry skin.
 Big-time almond lovers that we are, we’re thrilled almonds made this list.
 The vitamin E, zinc, and calcium of nuts and legumes are good for you, and we know that healthy fats are a smart addition to any diet.
 Just go easy as they’re pretty densely caloric, and watch your salt intake if you opt for salted varieties.